 At the hospital, the medical team will use heated IV (intravenous) fluids.
 The person may be wrapped with blankets in a warm room or put into a large tub of warm water.
 Warm humidified air may also be used.

 Severe or complicated cases of hypothermia may need IV drug therapy.

 The most important thing you can do for someone who has hypothermia is get them to a warm, safe place.
-There are not any herbs or supplements that specifically treat hypothermia, but having a healthy diet and eating and drinking warm foods and soups may help lower your risk of hypothermia.
+There are no herbs or supplements that specifically treat hypothermia, but eating a healthy diet, including warm foods and soups may help lower your risk for hypothermia.
 Animal studies suggest that some herbs may affect body temperature and may help prevent hypothermia if used before, or just after, exposure to cold.

 Always tell your health care provider about the herbs and supplements you are using.

 These nutritional tips may help you stay healthy in cold climates:

 Keeping your body healthy may help ward off hypothermia.
 Some people may benefit from taking a multivitamin daily, containing the antioxidant vitamins A, C, E, the B-vitamins and trace minerals, such as magnesium, calcium, folic acid, zinc, and selenium.